burchim/Speech-Transformer/README.md

 ### 2. Training
 See [speech_transformer.ipynb](speech_transformer.ipynb).
 TPU hardware with high batch size and memory is recommended for training.
 The default configuration is a small speech transformer with 3 encoder/decoder layers using subword encoding and a CNN preprocessing network.
-Less than 30 minutes of training should be sufficient to achieve more than 90% on the Librispeech dev-clean validation set.
+Less than 30 minutes of training should be sufficient to achieve more than 90% accuracy on the Librispeech dev-clean validation set.

 ### 3. Inference
 Once trained, the model can be reloaded with GPU harware for fast inference.